eleduck/eleduck-camp/courses/w2/task3.md

 - Talk about a time when you had to work closely with someone whose personality was very different from yours.

 There was a time that I need to work with my co-workers closely.
 He was a short-tempered person, and it was not easy to accomplish the project with him.
+I have to adapted myself to his development steps.

 - Give me an example of a time you faced a conflict while working in a team.
 How did you handle that?

-I had a conflict with the product manager about the double dialogs, he wants to open a new dialog in the current dialog.
+I had a conflict with the product manager about the double dialogs, he wanted to open a new dialog in the current dialog.
-I think it is unnecessary to use a dialog because the second dialog only shows one sentence.
+I think it was unnecessary to use a dialog because the second dialog only shows one sentence.
 It is more appropriate to use a popover, and I made two examples to persuade him.
 Finally, he took my advice.

 - Describe a time when you struggled to build a relationship with someone important.
 How did you eventually overcome that?